TypeRocket/docs/v5/migrations.md

 The TypeRocket migration system requires [having WordPress command support to TypeRocket Galaxy](/docs/v5/galaxy-cli/#section-wp-commands).
 Once you ensure WordPress commands are available you will see the make migration command `make:migration`.

-*Note: Local VM machines will need to make sure the CLI has access to the guest and host machines.*
+! **Note**: Local VM machines will need to make sure the CLI has access to the guest and host machines.

 ### Logging and Storing Migrations